The 10 Most Iconic Plays in Men's March Madness History

 Before he went on to star in the NBA with the Chicago Bulls, Michael Jordan won the 1982 national championship for North Carolina.

-Jordan knocked down the game-winning shot with 14 seconds left against Georgetown to hand the star-studded Tar Heels the title.
+He knocked down the game-winning shot with 14 seconds left against Georgetown to hand the star-studded Tar Heels the title.

 Seconds after Jordan's shot, teammate James Worthy picked off a pass at the top of the key and sealed the victory.